PonteIneptique/specifications/Optional-Extensions.md

 ### PUT on the Collections Endpoint
-The `PUT` method of the Collection endpoint allows for modification of the metadata for an existing collection or document.
-Only one item (collection or resource) may be modified in a single `PUT` request.
+The PUT method of the Collection endpoint allows for modification of the metadata for an existing collection or document.
+Only one item (collection or resource) may be modified in a single PUT request.

 The request body must be valid JSON-LD.
-The simplest way to ensure this is by first retrieving a JSON-LD object (using `GET`) that represents the collection or document to be modified.
-The client may then modify that JSON-LD object and return it in the body of the `PUT` request.
+The simplest way to ensure this is by first retrieving a JSON-LD object (using GET) that represents the collection or document to be modified.
+The client may then modify that JSON-LD object and return it in the body of the PUT request.

 #### PUT Query Parameters

-The one required parameter for a `PUT` request is `id`.
+The one required parameter for a PUT request is `id`.
 This should be the unique identifier of the collection or resource that the client wants to modify.

-The other parameter that may be accepted is `token` which carries the client's authentication token.
+The other parameter that may be accepted is `token`.
+This parameter carries the client's authentication token.

 #### PUT Request Body

-The request body must be valid JSON-LD, following the scheme set out in the core specification for the Collection endpoint.
+The request body must be valid JSON-LD, following the scheme set out in the core specification for the Collections endpoint.
 There are, however, no minimum necessary terms to include in a PUT request (as there are in POST requests).
-The client may opt to include in the JSON-LD object submitted only those terms that are being modified.
-Terms left out of the submitted object are not deleted but simply left unchanged on the server.
+The client may opt to include in the JSON-LD object submitted only those terms that are being modified. __Terms left out of the submitted object should not be deleted__ but simply left unchanged on the server.
 The submitted JSON-LD object still must, however, include the `@context` property, setting the default vocabulary to Hydra and providing DCT, TEI and DTS namespace prefixes.

 If a client wishes to delete the value of a term, the client must include that term in the submitted JSON object but assign it an empty string ("") as its value.
 This API specification does not provide for complete removal of the term itself from a record.